BlueBrain/Deflect/doc/StereoStreaming.md

     enum class View : std::int8_t { mono, left_eye, right_eye };

-On the client side, no changes to the Stream API.
 The ImageWrapper takes an additional View parameter.

+API changes to the Stream class:
+* asyncSend is deprecated but work as before, but only for mono views
+* send and finish are now asynchronous and return a future instead of bool

+The send operation sends one tile of one eye pass to the server.
+The finishFrame operation completes the whole frame for all eye passes, that is, send is analogous to an OpenGL draw pass (GL_BACK, GL_BACK_LEFT, GL_BACK_RIGHT), and finishFrame is analogous to a swap buffer call, with the extension that all client's finish is synchronized by the server.

 On the server side, no changes to the Server API (except some cleanups).
 Each Frame dispatched now contains the View information.
+A frame is considered complete when all connected clients did send a finish.

 ## Protocol